Osmar Molinas

-Osmar de la Cruz Molinas González ([osˈmaɾ moˈlinas], born 3 May 1987) is a Paraguayan footballer central midfielder who currently plays for Deportivo Capiatá.
+Osmar de la Cruz Molinas González ([osˈmaɾ moˈlinas], born 3 May 1987) is a Paraguayan football central midfielder who currently plays for Deportivo Capiatá.

 Club career

 Molinas started his career in the youth divisions of Olimpia and made his professional debut in 2006.

 International career

 Molinas also has been called to the Under-23 Paraguay national football team in several occasions.